 Field Description Domain\Username Provides the domain and username of the Nymi Band user.
 The domain is the AD server that stores this information about the user.
 Band ID Displays the MAC address number of the Nymi Band.
 NFC UID Displays the ID that is readable by Near Field Communication (NFC) technology when the Nymi Band is authenticated.
 Security App Key Displays the status of the symmetric key ID of the Nymi Band.
 If the policy is configured to support the creation, ID is created the field displays, Created If the ID is not created the field displays, Not Created Corp Credentials Auth Displays the status of the External Authenticator creation.
 If a policy enables the use of External Authenticator, the field displays Created If a policy is not configured to enable the use of an External Authenticator, the field displays Not Created Serial Number Displays the unique value that is located on the back of the Nymi Band.
 Encrypted Password Indicates if the user's password was encrypted and saved in NES database.
-If the password was encrypted and saved, the field displays Stored If the password was not encrypted and not saved, the field displays Missing Has Fingerprint Indicates if the user's fingerprint step was performed during enrollment.
-If the fingerprint step was performed, the field displays Yes If the fingerprint step was not performed, the field displays No
+If the password was encrypted and saved, the field displays Stored If the password was not encrypted and not saved, the field displays Missing

-Field Description Band Label Displays the Band Label assigned to the Nymi Band.
+Field Description Has Fingerprint Indicates if the user's fingerprint step was performed during enrollment.
+If the fingerprint step was performed, the field displays Yes If the fingerprint step was not performed, the field displays No Band Label Displays the Band Label assigned to the Nymi Band.
 Band Labels can only be assigned to Nymi Band 3.0, when the active policy is configured to support the option.
 Firmware Version Displays the version of the Nymi Band firmware at the time of enrollment.
+Is Band Enrolled Here Displays the enrollment status of the Nymi Band on NES.
+One of the following values appears" Yes-The user enrolled the Nymi Band to this NES.
+No-The user registered the Nymi Band to this NES and enrolled the Nymi Band to another NES in the IT/OT environment.
+If the user registered the Nymi Band on this NES, the following message also appears: "NES does not manage the policy on this Nymi Band.
+Connect to the Enrollment NES to manage the policy."
 Created Displays the date that the Nymi Band was registered to the user or the first time that an NES Administrator searched for the user.
 Modified Displays the date that the Nymi Band assignment was modified.
 Is Active Displays Active when the Nymi Band is active and is empty when the Nymi Band is disabled.
 Is Primary Displays Primary when the user has at least one Nymi Band assigned, and the Nymi Band is the primary Nymi Band.
 Appears empty when the Nymi Band is a temporary Nymi Band.
-Notes Displays an informative message about the Nymi Band that was supplied by the administrator.
+Notes Displays an informative message that an CWP Administrator typed about the Nymi Band.